 Refunds and Re-Booking

 If you are unfortunate enough to find the river in flood, we will negotiate with you to rebook for another day without further payment.
 The rebooking option only applies in the event of flood or ͚impossible͛ fishing conditions.
 It is at the owners͛ discretion and their decision is final.
 In this event, claims for re-booking can only be made by email within two working days of the original booked date and cannot be made prior to the booked date and it must be used on the same beat and within the same calendar year.
+A rebooking can only be carried over once, not multiple times.

 Whilst Backney Fishery owners endeavour to ensure that the information provided on the website is accurate, we cannot be held liable for any errors or discrepancies that occur.
 As with any fishing, there are risks involved.
 We cannot be held liable for any accidents, personal injury or damage to property.